 How To Store

-On the Counter: Store the cake in an airtight container for 3 – 4 days.
+- Store the cake in an airtight container for 3 – 4 days.
 You can serve it cold or at room temperature.
+You can also heat it in the microwave for a few seconds before serving.

-In the Fridge: This cake will stay fresh in an airtight container the refrigerator for about a week.
+- Keep this cake in an airtight container the refrigerator for about a week.

 Italian Almond Cake